MPSokolov/Manigo-Site/README.md

 # Manigo-site
-The website of the Manigo agency
+Website of the Manigo agency